ericvc/Seneca-Tweets-GPT2/README.md

 the full version), leading to varied and often creative uses for model’s ability to construct somewhat convincing text after some additional training.
-So, I thought, what better way to learn about the technology and its capabilites than by following suit by digging in with my hands and using GPT-2 to power my own Twitter bot?
+So, I thought, what better way to learn about the technology and its capabilites than by digging in with my hands and using GPT-2 to power my own Twitter bot?

 I decided to train the model on the work of one of my favorite sources of philosophical wisdom: Seneca’s letters to his friend Lucilius.
-Seneca is a renowned Stoic philospher from 1st century Rome, who had the unenviable of task to advising the young Emperor Nero and assisting him in day to day matters running the state.
+Seneca is a renowned Stoic philospher from 1st century Rome, who had the unenviable of task of advising the young Emperor Nero and assisting him in day to day matters running the state.
 Later in life, Seneca crafted a collection of letters framed as correspondence to a close friend, but also convenient a format for detailing the applications of Stoic